Montézic Power Station

 The Montézic Power Station (French: Centrale de Montézic) is a pumped-storage power plant near the commune of Montézic in northern Aveyron, France.
-Its 910 megawatt capacity ranks it second among France's main pumped-storage facilities, and is the only one situated on the Central Massif.
+Its 910-megawatt capacity ranks it second among France's main pumped-storage facilities, and is the only one situated on the Massif Central.

 Montézic is a pure pumped-storage plant, which means that its upstream reservoir receives little to no natural inflow of water.
 The station has a weekly time cycle.

 History

-The construction of the power station started in 1976 and it was commissioned in 1982.
+The construction of the power station started in 1976, and it was commissioned in 1982.
 The following are some key dates from this period:

-In August 1976: the power station's access tunnel was bored, and betweenNovember 1977 and July 1978 Grading work for the plant, the connecting tunnels, and the dams was carried out.
-In July 1979 assembly of the turbine generators took place.
+In August 1976, the power station's access tunnel was bored, and between November 1977 and July 1978, grading work for the plant, the connecting tunnels, and the dams was carried out.
+In July 1979, assembly of the turbine generators took place.

-In May 1981 the Etang Dam (Barrage de l'Etang) was completed, and from June to August the upper reservoir was filled.
+In May 1981, the Etang Dam (Barrage de l'Etang) was completed, and from June to August, the upper reservoir was filled.